profsmith89/ctps/_sources/chap12.md

 ## Divide and conquer

 This idea of splitting a problem in half to make it easier is at the heart of this chapter's new problem-solving technique, called *divide-and-conquer*.
-And just as we did in a binary-search algorithm, we'll repeatedly split each smaller problem until we get to a situation where we know the answer.
+And just as we did in a binary-search algorithm, we'll repeatedly split each smaller problem until we get to a situation where splits are no longer necessary.

-In the context of sorting, we start with an unsorted list and split it in half.
+To understand this in detail, let's return to the context of sorting.
+Given an unsorted list, divide-and-conquer has us split this list in half.
 This split produces two lists, which most likely are themselves unsorted, but let's pause and consider what we'd do if the split happens to produce two sorted lists.
 To be clear, splits don't sort.
-But we might be lucky and start with an unsorted list like `[1, 3, 5, 2, 4, 6]`.
-If we split this list between the `5` and the `2`, we're left with two sorted lists.
-It seems useless to split each of these sorted lists into twice as many sorted lists.
-What we should do when we want to combine two sorted lists into one?
+But we might be lucky and start with an unsorted list like `[1, 3, 5, 2, 4, 6]`, and when we split this list in half (i.e., between `5` and `2`), we're left with two sorted lists.
+That's close to what we want (i.e., a list with all the original elements sorted), and so let's now ask, given two sorted lists, how would we combine them into a single sorted one?

-We need a function that quickly *merges* two sorted lists into a single sorted list.
-Such a script is not hard to build if we recognize that the first item in the single sorted list must be one of the first two items in the smaller sorted lists.
-We'll pop that item from its sorted list and append it to our single, output list.
-One of the sorted lists is now one element shorter, but we're back to the question we just asked: which of the two items at the front of the two sorted lists should be appended to the single sorted list?
+A function that quickly *merges* two sorted lists into a single sorted list is not hard to build if we recognize that one of the two first items in the sorted lists must be the first item in the fully sorted list.
+Let's take the smaller of the two from its sorted list and append it to an output list.
+One of the two sorted lists is now one element shorter, but this situation is not any different than the one we just had.
+We again want to ask: Which of the two items at the front of the two sorted lists should be appended to the single sorted list?
+We continue like this until we have moved all the items from the two small sorted input lists into the single sorted output list.

-That's the core of the merge function that combines all the lists we produced by splitting.
-We'll switch from splitting to merging when we've done enough splitting to produce nothing but sorted lists.
+That's the core of the merge function that will combine all the lists we produce through splitting.
+In other words, we'll switch from splitting to merging when we recognize that we've done enough splitting to produce nothing but sorted lists.

 ```{tip}
 In general, every divide-and-conquer algorithm has some sort of splitting phase and a complementary merging phase.